Accurately simulating core-collapse self-interacting dark matter halos: Numerical set-up

-Moreover, we simulate the halo with three different mass resolutions and also vary the gravitational softening length.
-The highest resolved simulations contain $N=5 \times 10^7$ particles.
-Furthermore, we employ different values for the gravitational time step parameter $\eta$ \citep[eq.~34 by][]{Springel_2005} or the SIDM time step parameter $\tau$ \citep[eq.~5 by][]{Fischer_2024a} and employ for some simulations a minimum allowed time step $\Delta t_\mathrm{min}$.
-In addition, we set the opening angle for the gravitational force computations by setting the value for the parameter $\alpha=5\times10^{-4}$ \citep[eq.~18 by][]{Springel_2005}.
-An overview with the details of our simulations is provided in Tab.~\ref{tab:sim_para}.
+Moreover, we simulated the halo with three different mass resolutions and also varied the gravitational softening length.
+The most highly resolved simulations contain $N=5 \times 10^7$ particles.
+Furthermore, we employed different values for the gravitational time step parameter $\eta$ \citep[eq.~34 by][]{Springel_2005} or the SIDM time step parameter $\tau$ \citep[eq.~5 by][]{Fischer_2024a} and employed for some simulations a minimum allowed time step $\Delta t_\mathrm{min}$.
+In addition, we set the opening angle for the gravitational force computations by setting the value of the parameter $\alpha=5\times10^{-4}$ \citep[eq.~18 by][]{Springel_2005}.
+An overview with the details of our simulations is provided in Table~\ref{tab:sim_para}.

-For most of our simulations we assume an isotropic velocity-independent cross-section.
+For most of our simulations we assumed an isotropic velocity-independent cross-section.
 Simulations with a different angular or velocity dependence are described in Sect.~\ref{sec:angular_and_velocity_dep_iso}.
-In addition to the isolated halo simulations, we place the halo in an external potential.
-This allows for studying its evolution when being subject to tidal forces.
+In addition to the isolated halo simulations, we placed the halo in an external potential.
+This allowed us to study its evolution when being subject to tidal forces.
 The details are described in Sect.~\ref{sec:satellite_setup}.
 An overview of the 29 simulations that we show in this paper is given in Appendix~\ref{sec:sim_overview}.
-The choice for various numerical parameters, such as the softening length or the values for the time-step criteria are highlighted.
+The choices of the various numerical parameters, such as the softening length or the values for the time step criteria, are highlighted.